 Arbitrators decide whether employers’ actions are fair or not based on a common sense judgement of fairness and good conduct.

 Mediation is similar to arbitration, but unlike in arbitrations, awards are not made in mediation.
 Instead mediators will make recommendations to the parties and take a more active part in the proceedings, helping participants to find solutions.
 Whether the parties decide to take on the suggestions of a mediator is up to them.

 A mediator’s role is to guide the other parties through the process, identify the issues at stake and come up with ideas that might improve the situation.
 How the process unfolds is down to the mediator, but they will usually:

-During this stage, none of the information given to the mediator will be passed on to the other party so they can both speak openly.
+During this stage, none of the information given to the mediator will be passed to the other party, thus allowing them both to speak openly.

 Eventually the mediator will bring both parties together so they can say exactly how they feel without being interrupted.
 The mediator will ask questions and encourage both parties to come up with realistic solutions to their problems.
 If at the end of mediation no formal agreement has been made, the parties can ask the mediator to issue formal recommendations.